suam-team/suam/content/posts/react-native-application-static-analysis-en.md

 ![React Native 3](https://i.imgur.com/7pWByDtl.png)

-It can be seen that it is still hard even when the Hermes team provides the `hbctool` for us.
-The `hbctool` doesn't show all the important information in the assembly.
+It can be seen that it is still hard even when the Hermes team provides the `hbcdump` for us.
+The `hbcdump` doesn't show all the important information in the assembly.
 And to patch the application, editing raw bytes with a hex editor is still required.

 Therefore, I created a tool named [hbctool](https://github.com/bongtrop/hbctool) to help analyze and patch Hermes bytecode from React Native application.
 To install it, execute the following command.